 Bute Street runs, almost as straight as a crane boom, from the centre of Cardiff down through what was once Tiger Bay.
 As a place, a community, an idea, Tiger Bay is no more, demolished, socially cleansed, and rebranded out of existence.

 Back in the olden days, in the long-ago twentieth century, there was a teenage pastime called ‘Hanging around record shops’.
-The pastime attracted all types: the boys (mostly) and the girls (sometimes), the cool and the gauche, the loners and the crews.
+The pastime attracted all types: the boys (mostly) and the girls (sometimes), the cool and the gauche, the loners and the gangs.